 His style reflects his wide range of influences poised somewhere between the design and mood of tonalism, the gestural brushwork and color of impressionism, and at times a dash of abstract-expressionism and classic illustration.

 With a limited palette of oil paints and a thirst for knowledge, Mark approaches his paintings and his workshops with the same attitude — to have fun, continue to push oneself to learn and grow, always be passionate and give it all you got.

-Mark graduated from the American Academy of Art in Chicago, IL, and has also taken workshops with master artists Ken Auster, Scott Christensen, Marc Hanson, and Kenn Backhaus.
+Mark graduated from the American Academy of Art in Chicago, IL and has furthered his education through any means possible, including taking workshops with master artists Ken Auster, Scott Christensen, Marc Hanson, and Kenn Backhaus.
 Like his many teachers, Mark has a desire to inspire others and share his passion and knowledge of art through his own workshops.
 His paintings have been featured in numerous solo & group exhibitions as well as plein air events and private collections.
-Most recently he was awarded Merit Awards at IPAPA First Brush of Spring and the IPAPA Member’s Show, for “The Subtlety of Spring” and “Hanging On” respectively.
-He currently resides with his family in Porter, Indiana near the Indiana National Park.

 What has plein air painting taught you about yourself?
 Plein air painting has shown me how resilient I can be.
 Rain, cold, bugs, I'll stick it out until I get what I want to capture from the scene.
 And humility.
 Whenever I think I understand light, color, and mother nature, she throws a curveball my way.

 What is the furthest you have traveled for your art/plein air?
 I keep my events fairly regional, so Iowa is the farthest I've gone for a plein air event.
 I expect that will change.
 However, I've done plein air painting as far as South Dakota, Maine, and Florida.
 I hope to travel farther out west to paint, and even overseas, such as Ireland and Scotland.